faelys/pashage/README.md

 - The commands `copy` and `move` have new flags to control re-encryption (always, never, ask for each file).

+- The `find` and `list` commands have a new flag to output a machine-readable list of entries (e.g. for completion or wrappers).

 - The `generate` command has a new command-line argument to specify explicitly the character set.